eliu7933/GhostGhouls/README.md

 Methods that were used for data cleaning and feature engineering included stacking all of the predicitons that were created using different prediction modeling.
 These files are classification_submission_rf.csv, multilayerperceptron.csv, probs_gbm.csv, probs_svm.csv, and xgbTree_probs.csv.
 Pre-processing was also used to make these predictions independent of one another which could then be applied to a modeling method to draw new predictions.

-Methods that were used to generate predictions were random forest with
+Methods that were used to generate predictions were random forest with cross validation and/or repeated cross validation.